nextest-rs/future-queue/CONTRIBUTING.md

 ## License

-By contributing to `buffer-unordered-weighted`, you agree that your contributions will be dual-licensed under the terms of the [`LICENSE-MIT`](LICENSE-MIT) and [`LICENSE-APACHE`](LICENSE-APACHE) files in the root directory of this source tree.
+By contributing to `future-queue`, you agree that your contributions will be dual-licensed under the terms of the [`LICENSE-MIT`](LICENSE-MIT) and [`LICENSE-APACHE`](LICENSE-APACHE) files in the root directory of this source tree.